oussemamaknii/RomanNumeralsConverter/README.md

 - `PORT` env var overrides default 3000.

 ## Notes & constraints
 - Supported input: integers 1–100 only.
+Input `0` is explicitly rejected (there is no standard Roman numeral for zero).
 - Server never crashes on invalid input; returns 400 with a clear message.
 - Client-side handles network timeouts and malformed responses.